 |

-Eligibility(for all applicants) To be eligible for this insurance, you must meet the following conditions on your policy effective date: ● your are at least 15 days old and under age 80; and ● you are covered by the Government Health Insurance Plan (GHIP) of your Canadian province or territory of residence for the entire duration of your trip; and ● you are not travelling against the advice of a physician; or ● have not been diagnosed with a terminal illness; or ● have not been diagnosed with or received treatment for pancreatic cancer, liver cancer, bone cancer, or any type of cancer that has metastasized ( migrated to another organ from its original site); or ● have not been prescribed or used home oxygen in the last 12 months; or ● have not had a major organ transplant (heart, kidney, liver, lung), bone marrow or stem cell transplant; or ● have not received kidney dialysis treatment in the last 12 months; or ● have not been diagnosed with an aneurysm of 4 centimeters or more in either length or diameter, that has not been surgically repaired.
+Eligibility (for all applicants) To be eligible for this insurance, you must meet the following conditions on your policy effective date: ● your are at least 15 days old and under age 80; and ● you are covered by the Government Health Insurance Plan (GHIP) of your Canadian province or territory of residence for the entire duration of your trip; and ● you are not travelling against the advice of a physician; or ● have not been diagnosed with a terminal illness; or ● have not been diagnosed with or received treatment for pancreatic cancer, liver cancer, bone cancer, or any type of cancer that has metastasized ( migrated to another organ from its original site); or ● have not been prescribed or used home oxygen in the last 12 months; or ● have not had a major organ transplant (heart, kidney, liver, lung), bone marrow or stem cell transplant; or ● have not received kidney dialysis treatment in the last 12 months; or ● have not been diagnosed with an aneurysm of 4 centimeters or more in either length or diameter, that has not been surgically repaired.

-(for ages 60 to 74, travelling for 31 to 90 days, and ages 75 to 79, travelling for 1 to 90 days) In addition to the Eligibility (for all applicants), you must meet all of the following to be eligible for coverage.
+Eligibility (for ages 60 to 74, travelling for 31 to 90 days, and ages 75 to 79, travelling for 1 to 90 days) In addition to the Eligibility (for all applicants), you must meet all of the following to be eligible for coverage.
 During the 12 months prior to your application date, you have not been diagnosed with, received treatment for, or been prescribed medication (including aspirin) for any of the following medical conditions: ● Heart condition including heart attack (myocardial infarction), arrhythmia, atrial fibrillation, heart murmur, irregular heart rate or beat, chest pain (angina), congestive heart failure, cardiomyopathy, congenital heart defect or any other condition relating to the heart. ● Lung condition including chronic obstructive pulmonary disease (COPD), chronic bronchitis, chronic pneumonia, emphysema, tuberculosis, pulmonary fibrosis.
 It does not include seasonal allergies. ● Cancer including all cancers with the exception of basal or squamous cell skin cancer and cancer treated only with hormone therapy. ● Stroke, Transient Ischemic Attack (TIA), or mini stroke. ● Diabetes including all diabetes with the exception of diet-controlled diabetes.

-* Change in medication means the medication dosage, frequency or type has been reduced, increased or stopped, and/or new medication(s) has/have been prescribed.
-Exceptions: the routine adjustment of Coumadin, warfarin or insulin (as long as they are not newly prescribed or stopped) to test your blood levels; and a change from a brand name medication to a generic brand medication of the same dosage
+* Change in medication means the medication type, dosage, or frequency is reduced, increased, stopped, and/or new medications are prescribed.
+Exceptions: the regular blood tests that result in routine adjustments of Coumadin, warfarin, or insulin as long as these medications are not newly prescribed or stopped; or changing from a brand name medication to the same dose of a generic medication.

 If you are eligible for this policy, you can apply ONLINE: